jakubrd/discord-ai-summarizer/README.md

 2. Use `/config show` to view your current settings
 3. Settings are saved per user and persist across bot restarts

+### Administration
+1. Use `/admin setlimit <number>` to set daily usage limit
+2. Use `/admin addrole @role` to give a role unlimited usage
+3. Use `/admin removerole @role` to remove unlimited usage from a role
+4. Use `/admin show` to view current usage statistics
+5. Only server administrators can use these commands

 ## Localization Support

 The bot supports multiple languages: